Silk-Screening for Sheet Metal Parts (Updated for 2026)

 Approved Sheet Metal’s Silk-Screening Process

 Silk-screening is simple at our sheet metal shop in NH.
 We ask our customers to submit artwork via .JPEG, .EPS, or CAD files.
 We take over from there.
-Here’s how our silk-screening process works:
+Here’s how our process works:

 6 Tips for Designing Powder Coated Sheet Metal Parts